onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

 	$ chmod +x create-k8s-deployment.sh

-Execute the script, passing it two args: the name of your StreamSets Kubernetes Environment, and the Deployment suffix.
+Execute the script, passing it two args: the name of your StreamSets Kubernetes Environment and the Deployment suffix.
 For example:

 	./create-k8s-deployment.sh aks-ns1 sdc1